 Classifying data which is not linearly separable can only be achieved using a non-linear decision boundary.
-This motivates the use of embedding using non-linear functions into higher-dimensions: it might be that data is non-linearly separable in the original data space.
-By mapping to a higher dimension using a non-linear vector function we generate a set of non-linearly dependent high-dimensional vectors, which can then be separated using a high-dimensional hyperplane.
+It might be that data is non-linearly separable in the original data space.
+However, by mapping to a higher dimension using a non-linear vector function, we generate a set of non-linearly dependent high-dimensional vectors, which can then be separated using a high-dimensional hyperplane.
 We will discuss this in section (17.5).